Be inspired by The Cultural Spring

-Arts Council England is funding the project for three years, but our aim is to leave a lasting legacy of communities with a genuine and abiding interest in the arts.
+We were successful in our Phase 3 bid which means Arts Council England is funding the project until 2023, but our aim is to leave a lasting legacy of communities with a genuine and abiding interest in the arts.

 The project is driven by four partners – The University of Sunderland, The Customs House, the Sunderland Music, Arts and Culture Trust and Sangini– all of whom are passionate about igniting a Cultural Spring in our wards.

 These wards are Hendon, Millfield, Pallion, Sandhill and St Anne’s in Sunderland, and Horsley Hill, Beacon and Bents, Simonside and Rekendyke, Monkton and Bede in South Tyneside.

 - 45% of workshop participants for the Summer 19 programme were new to The Cultural Spring.